Carrick to leave Man Utd

 Last updated on .From the section Man Utd

-Michael Carrick has announced he is leaving Manchester United after the end of his spell as caretaker manager.
+Michael Carrick says he is leaving Manchester United after the end of his spell as caretaker manager.

+Carrick, in charge for three matches, announced his decision after United's 3-2 win over Arsenal on Thursday.

+"After a lot of thought and deliberation, I have decided that now is the right time for me to leave," said Carrick.

 More to follow.